Clitheroe Castle: 18th century to present day

 Ownership of the castle subsequently passed down through the family to the Dukes of Buccleuch.
-A plan of the castle, dated 1723 is thought to have been created when a new house was built for the steward.
+A plan of the castle dated 1723 is thought to have been created when a new house was built for the steward.
 However it seems that around this time much of the remaining curtain wall was demolished, with garden terraces created.
 The castle continued to operate as the administrative centre for Blackburnshire until 1822 when the town hall in Church Street was built.

-In 1848, with the ruined keep in danger of collapse it was decided to undertake a series of repairs.
+In 1848, with the ruined keep in danger of collapse, it was decided to undertake a series of repairs.
 At least £221 was spent on the work which included re-building the staircase tower, considerable work to the eastern corner, refacing areas of the interior and exterior with Chatburn limestone, and the installation of a series of buttresses on the southwest and southeast walls.

 Before he died in 1878 Dixon Robinson resided at the castle for over 40 years as Steward of the Honour of Clitheroe.

 The castle site was purchased by public subscription by the then borough council from Lord Montagu of Beaulieu for £9,500 in November 1920, to create a memorial to the 260 soldiers from the town who died in the First World War.

 In the late 1980s the southeast elevation of the keep underwent substantial preservation work.
 As part of a large redevelopment of the museum, 2008 saw further restoration work to the keep and the first archaeological survey of the site was completed, including test digs.

 Layout

 The Historic England scheduled monument record classifies Clitheroe as an enclosure castle, the principal defence being the wall surrounding the site.
 It was essentially a motte-and-bailey layout, with a natural outcrop utilised as the motte.
 The keep is the second smallest surviving stone-built keep in England.
-It's thought that, as the keep was so small, other essential buildings, such as the great hall may have been located on the site where the education suite now stands.
+It is thought that, as the keep was so small, other essential buildings such as the great hall may have been located on the site where the education suite now stands.
 A 1602 survey mentions Mr Auditor's chamber, the hall and buttery, and there would likely also have been stables and lodgings for any stationed soldiers.
 The southwest corner of the site next to the Steward's house was formerly the kitchen gardens.
 The medieval castle keep and some of the curtain wall remain above ground, although the medieval buildings in the bailey have not survived.
 However, there are sub-surface remains of the castle gateway and other buildings.
 A document from 1304 mentions ditches and moats, thought to be a distance from the castle at a lower level, but these have since been filled in.
 The footpath that ascends the castle mound to the keep, and the western access road are believed to be later additions.